KnpLabs/KnpDisqusBundle/README.md

     # Insert your disqus shortname
     # it's the unique identifier for your website as registered on Disqus
     knp_disqus.lorem.shortname: "lorem"
+    # you can also register more than one forum
+    knp_disqus.ipsum.shortname: "ipsum"

-If you setup up an cache, you should also configure cache provider, which will be used automaticlly:
+If you setup up an cache, you should also configure cache provider, which will be used automatically :

 ### config.yml
     knp_zend_cache: